Effects of Social Contextual Variation Using Partner Avatars on Memory Acquisition and Retention: Related Work

 On the other hand, previous studies have explored the effects of partner avatars in IVEs on users' perceptions, which could potentially influence memory performance.
 These studies examined the effects of appearance features, such as rendering style, photorealism, and visibility, on social presence, trustworthiness, and uncanny valley effect~\cite{Aseeri-Interrante2021, Lin-etal2023, Zibrek-etal2018, Zibrek-etal2019}.
 Additionally, they explored how personality traits expressed through body movements and facial expressions~\cite{Patotskaya-etal2023, Zibrek-etal2018, Zibrek-etal2020} and voice~\cite{Higgins-etal2022} affect user perceptions.
 Whereas most studies used questionnaires to assess subjective evaluations, some used behavioral measures.
 A commonly used measure is proximity, which is defined as the shortest distance between the avatar and the user during a task.
 This measure is based on human beings' tendency to maintain a comfortable distance from others, which varies depending on whether interactions involve virtual objects or virtual humans~\cite{Sanz-etal2015}.
 Therefore, proximity can reveal whether a user perceives the avatar as a human-like entity or merely a virtual object.

-In this study, we investigated the effective partner avatar designs supporting learning and memory, which was essential but remained unclear.
+In this study, we investigated the effective partner avatar designs supporting learning and memory in VR-based education and training.
 Specifically, we introduced a new approach to examine how appearance changes during repeated learning affect memory based on its environmental context dependency (\Cref{sec:context-dependent-memory}).
 Additionally, drawing on previous research on IVE avatars, we measured social presence and proximity to know how users perceive avatars and explored the potential relationship between these indices and memory performance.
 Participants were tasked with memorizing words spoken by partner avatars.
 Based on the study by Kruse et al.~\cite{Kruse-etal2023SUI}, we framed this task as one requiring active engagement with the avatar, ensuring participants interacted with the avatar rather than ignoring it during the task.